Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 Need to add a time limit for your collaboration?
 It’s as simple as choosing the date for their account deactivation.

-It’s super handy when you’re working with external collaborators but still want to keep internal stuff private.
+This is handy when you’re working with external collaborators but still want to keep internal information private.
 In just a couple of clicks, you can control exactly what they see by adding them to specific channels without giving them full access to everything.

-This way, your guests feel included without being overwhelmed by stuff that’s not relevant to them.
+This way, your guests feel included without being overwhelmed by information that’s not relevant to them.

 From then on, you can collaborate with the guest the same as you do with your internal team.